Plunket Society: History

 In 1905 Plunket had its beginnings in Seacliff, a small village on the Coast Road north of Dunedin.
-Dr Frederic Truby King, then superintendent of Seacliff Asylum, began studying paediatrics and child welfare began when his adopted baby daughter Mary was making no progress.
+Truby King, then superintendent of Seacliff Asylum, began studying paediatrics and child welfare when his adopted baby daughter Mary was making no progress.
 He devised a milk-based formula which led her to thrive.
 He formed the belief that by providing support services to parents, the society could ensure children were fed on a nutritious diet, reducing child mortality rates.
 He also believed that this would improve adult health as the children got older.

-King went on to train Joanna McKinnon in his methods of baby care and she went out into the Seacliff community to support local mothers.
+King subsequently trained Joanna McKinnon in his methods of baby care and she went out into the Seacliff community to support local mothers.
 Towards the end of 1905 McKinnon moved to Dunedin to spread the word.
 By the end of three months she had 50 babies under her daily care.
-Help was needed and Dr King recruited and trained nurse O'Shea to assist her.
+Help was needed and King recruited and trained nurse O'Shea to assist her.
 Demand for their services continued to grow and by the end of 1906 they were stretched to the limit.
-All expenses for this undertaking, including training and salaries for the two nurses were paid for by Dr King.
+All expenses for this undertaking, including training and salaries for the two nurses were paid for by King.

-At the same time in 1906, two highly respected Kāi Tahu and Kāti Huirapa midwives and healers, Mere Harper and Ria Tikini, delivered Thomas (Tommy) Rangiwahia Mutu Ellison.
-Tommy's older brother had died as a baby, so when Tommy also became ill the midwives brought him to Mere's friend Dr Frederic Truby King.
-Tommy thrived under their combined care, and the Karitāne Home for Babies opened within a year.
-Although these women were "integral to Plunket's establishment", they were not included in the histories of Plunket published in 1982 and 2007, which the organisation recitified in 2020.
+At the same time in 1906, two respected Kāi Tahu and Kāti Huirapa midwives and healers, Mere Harper and Ria Tikini, delivered Thomas Rangiwahia Mutu Ellison.
+His older brother had died as a baby, so when Thomas also became ill the midwives brought him to Mere's friend Truby King.
+Thomas thrived under their combined care, and the Karitāne Home for Babies opened within a year.
+Although these women were "integral to Plunket's establishment", they were not included in the histories of Plunket published in 1982 and 2007, which the organisation rectified in 2020.

 King held the meeting which led to the founding of the society on 14 May 1907, in Dunedin, with the motivation to 'help the mothers and save the babies'.
 A committee was formed, made up mostly of those people who had supported and helped McKinnon during the past two years.
 King also used the extensive networks established by Mere Harper and Ria Tikini, as well as their decades of experience and the traditional knowledge they held, to develop the society.